 We developed a detection system for degradation products of chemical weapons that is highly specific and allows cost-efficient screening of large areas while being easy to use.
 Our plant indicates the presence of toxic chemicals by changing its color to red.
-For this, we successfully transfected a reporter system called RUBY into Nicotiana benthamiana, enabling the synthesis of the plant pigment betalain, which turned the leaf bright red over an extended period of time.
+We were able to successfully detect the uptake and storage of the chemical weapon degradation products methylphosphonic acid (MPA), thiodiglycol (TDG) and benzenetricarboxylic acid (BTCA) using GC/MS. Furthermore, by transfecting the signaling cascade into E. coli we showed that our computationally designed receptor is activated by BTCA and binds BTCA with a higher specificity than the receptor it is based on.
+For the visual report in plants we successfully transmutated a reporter system called RUBY into Nicotiana benthamiana, enabling the synthesis of the plant pigment betalain, which turned the leaf bright red over an extended period of time.
 We further proved that RUBY can be induced by estrogen when coded under control of the estrogen inducible lexA promoter.
-If the targeted chemical is present, it specifically binds to a receptor, which then activates a signaling cascade, resulting in the activation of RUBY.
-To enable the detection of chemical weapon degradation products, we were able to successfully detect the uptake and storage of the chemical weapon degradation products methylphosphonic acid (MPA), thiodiglycol (TDG) and benzenetricarboxylic acid (BTCA) using GC/MS. After the activation of the signaling cascade within Eschericia coli with the original ribose receptor, the BTCA receptor has been shown to successfully bind and activate the signaling cascade in E. coli as well.
+Therefore, we showed full functionality of every part of our detection system.

 Uptake test hydroculture